Skip to main content

 B

-Haulage companies are not getting any scares.
-In addition to supply problems, which is stifling sectors such as vehicle carriers, the lack of spare parts and the shortage of drivers willing to accumulate day after day, there is the incessant escalation of fuel prices, which already represents 36% more than the average annual cost for transport companies.
+Transport companies are facing one challenge after another.
+In addition to supply problems, which are suffocating sectors such as vehicle transport, the lack of spare parts and the shortage of drivers willing to work long hours day after day, there is the relentlessrise in fuel prices, which already represents a 36% increase in the average annual cost for transport companies.

 Brent

 "Fuel accounts for 31% of the total costs of companies in the sector, one of the most significant items.
-We notice its increase month by month, vehicle by vehicle.
-Without the possibility of being able to pass it on, the price increase could put an end to many transport companies in the Valencian Community," said Carlos Prades, president of FVET, which brings together 14,800 companies in which more than 94,000 transport professionals work.
+We notice the increase month after month, vehicle after vehicle.
+With no possibility of passing it on, the price increase could spell the end for many transport companies in the Valencian Community," said Carlos Prades, president of FVET, which brings together 14,800 companies employing more than 94,000 transport professionals.

-Last December, the Ministry of Transport, Mobility and Urban Agenda undertook the commitment to articulate the legal mechanisms within a maximum period of 60 days to make effective the clause that would allow this price increase to be passed on, the carriers recall.
+Last December, the Ministry of Transport, Mobility, and Urban Agenda undertook to establish the legal mechanisms within amaximum period of 60 days to implement the clausethat would allow this price increase to be passed on, transport operators recall.

-However, the sector is still waiting for the legal text, in addition to the formalization of the other commitments made in the agreement, such as the prohibition of loading and unloading for the driver, the reduction of waiting times after which the carrier is entitled to compensation (from two to one hour), the provision of basic services to rest areas and the creation of safe parking areas for the sector, among others.
+However, the sector is still awaiting the legal text, in addition to the formalization of the other commitments made in the agreement, such as the prohibition of loading and unloading for drivers, the reduction of waiting times after which the carrier is entitled to compensation (from two hours to one hour), the provision of basic services at rest areas, and the creation of secure parking facilities for the sector, among others.

-"We need the immediate application of the legal text to enforce the fuel price review clause and the rest of the demands of a strategic sector, such as road freight transport.
-From the Federation, as part of the National Road Transport Committee, we will be watching the movements of the ministry," added Prades.
+"We need the legal text to be applied immediately to enforce the fuel price review clause and the rest of the demands made by a strategic sector such as road freight transport.
+From the Federation, as part of the National Road Transport Committee, we will be monitoring the ministry's movements," added Prades.

-The road transport sector has already accumulated a rise of more than 30% in diesel costs over the whole of last year.
-If fuel represents more than 30% of the operating costs of an articulated vehicle, according to the calculations of the sector's employers' associations, it would mean a 7.5% increase in prices for transport services just to compensate for the increase in the price of diesel.
-Since then, the price has continued its slow but relentless escalation.
+The road transport sector had already accumulated an increase of more than 30% in diesel costs over the whole of last year.
+If fuel accounts for more than 30% of the operating costs of an articulated vehicle, according to calculations by industry associations, this would meanincreasing transport service prices by 7.5% justto offset the increase in diesel prices.
+Since then, the price has continued its slow but steady climb.

 News from La Razón.es